“What is the Netherlands known for?” you might ask yourself. Well, we’re here to show you the most iconic Dutch things the country is famous for!

 For kids, the Miffy Museum allows the little ones to discover a world of their own while they play.
 It’s incredible!

-Did you enjoy reading these things the Netherlands is famous for?
+Did you enjoy reading about these things the Netherlands is famous for?
 Then share it with a friend who might enjoy it too!